Raising vital funds for life saving research into Ewing sarcoma.

 Then in September 2017, after just 5 months in remission, we found out the disease had returned.
 Frank was confronted with further endless cycles of chemotherapy and radiotherapy with just a tiny chance that it could cure him.
 Somehow he found the strength to keep going and the spirit to remain cheerful.
 He just wanted to behave and be treated like any other teenage boy.
 If anyone asked him how he was feeling they always received the same answer, ‘I’m good thanks’, accompanied by a huge grin.

 We enjoyed a brilliant Christmas together but by the middle of January 2019 Frank’s health was failing fast.
 Our beautiful boy’s short life ended on 9th February 2019.
 We are left devastated but immensely proud.

 Ewing sarcoma most commonly affects children and young adults aged 10-25 years old and makes up about 1.5% of all childhood cancers.
-A child, teenager or adult is diagnosed with primary bone cancer every 10 minutes, but primary bone cancer received just 0.04% of funding from the major UK cancer charities in 2017/18 and shockingly their investment in the disease dropped by 43% to a 16-year low.
+A child, teenager or adult is diagnosed with primary bone cancer every 10 minutes somewhere in the world, but primary bone cancer received just 0.028% of funding from the major UK cancer charities in 2018/19 and shockingly their investment in the disease dropped by 17% to a 17-year low.
 Treatment protocols are out of date and gruelling.
 It’s a scandal that the lack of investment means that neither treatment nor survival rates have improved in over 30 years and that there’s so little chance of survival if it returns.